 A later incident intensifies this gender disparity, which seems to be rooted in cultures of American dating.
-As Joanna Bourke has charted, this culture is one in which a woman's consent to even minor intimacy is read as consent to any subsequent activity or escalation.69 This conflation of rape/date culture with a technological aspect is seen when Francis secretly films a sexual encounter with Mae.
+As Joanna Bourke has charted, this culture is one in which a woman's consent to even minor intimacy is read as consent to any subsequent activity or escalation.
+69 This conflation of rape/date culture with a technological aspect is seen when Francis secretly films a sexual encounter with Mae.
 When she protests, demanding its deletion, Francis states that even if he wanted to delete it, the Circle would not let him.
-The video thus remains available to all.70

-This biopolitical control of individuals through a conjunction of virtue shaming, interpersonal relations, and technology - particularly directed at women - goes far further in The Circle, though.
-At an appointment with the staff clinic, Mae unwittingly ingests a sensor that will permanently monitor her health, literally extending the surveillance state to the body.
-The nurse openly admits that she secretly placed the sensor in a gloopy substance given to Mae to drink and did not tell her because she would 'hem and haw', rather than allow it to begin monitoring her every move.
+The video thus remains available to all.
+70 permanently monitor her health, literally extending the surveillance state to the body.
+The nurse openly admits that she secretly placed the sensor in a gloopy substance given to Mae to drink rather than telling her because she would 'hem and haw,' rather than allow it to begin monitoring her every move.
 This bodily violation of women serves as a reminder of the overlap between discourses of consent and sexual assault and their intersection once more with technology and surveillance.
-Further, these bodily violations within Silicon Valley are also linked to pernicious discourses of health insurance, in which bodies are made to function as currency units within symbolic economies.
+Further, these bodily violations within Silicon Valley is also linked to pernicious discourses of health insurance, in which bodies are made to function as currency units within symbolic economies.
 For, after divulging her parents' struggles with their health insurance amid her father's advancing multiple sclerosis, Mae finds that the Circle will soon expand to engulf them in its state-of-the-art healthcare plan.
 It extracts its payment, though, via further surveillance of their home, thus creating an economy in which bodies, data, and finance become freely interchangeable.